-First, do no harm: Study finds danger in standard treatment for a serious lung diseaseMay 20th, 2012 in Diseases, Conditions, Syndromes /
+First, do no harm: Study finds danger in standard treatment for a serious lung diseaseMay 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A combination of three drugs used worldwide as the standard of care for a serious lung disease puts patients in danger of death or hospitalization, and should not be used together to treat the disease, called idiopathic pulmonary fibrosis, according to the surprising results of a rigorous independent study.